 Florence Müller guest-curated Yves Saint Laurent: The Retrospective in 2012.
 In 2015, she joined the museum as the Avenir Foundation Curator of Textile Art and Curator of Fashion.
-Below is a Q&A we conducted with Müller before Shock Wave: Japanese Fashion Design, 1980s–90s (on view through May 28, 2017, included with general admission).
+Below is a Q&A we conducted with Müller for Shock Wave: Japanese Fashion Design, 1980s–90s (was on view Sept.
+11, 2016-May 28, 2017).
 Learn more in the Wall Street Journal, 5280 Magazine, and The Denver Post.

 Q: Why do you think fashion merits attention at a museum?